 Effective November, 2019

-Incitement is a social media platform specifically designed for the social impact community.
-Every day, people use Incitement to share their views, initiatives, and progress in context of this common goal: to create social impact around the world.
+Incitement is a social media platform for the social impact & sustainability community.
+Every day, people use Incitement to share their views, initiatives, and progress in context of this common goal: to create societal and environmental impact around the world and create better world and a healthier planet

 Incitement is a place for equality and connecting people through social impact.
-We want brands to adopt more sustainability practices, causes to create more sustainable impact, volunteers to support their favourite causes, the world to see positive change through Incitement, and for content and conversations on the Incitement platform to revolve around this common goal.
+We want brands to adopt more sustainability practices, causes to create more sustainable impact, donors to be able to support causes in innovative ways, volunteers to support their favorite causes, the world to see positive change through Incitement, and for content and conversations on the Incitement platform to revolve around this common goal.

 In some cases we do allow content which would otherwise go against our Community Standards – if it is newsworthy and in the public interest.
 We do this only after weighing the public interest value against the risk of harm and we look to international human rights standards to make these judgments.

-We care about equality, safety, privacy, respect, and authenticity.
+We care about our freedoms, equality, safety and privacy online, respect, and authenticity.

 Users of Incitement

-Businesses, brands, companies, and other private sector entities use Incitement to create, find, and support causes in line the SDGs, share their work and progress on sustainability and corporate responsibility, and create content to build community around what they stand for and against.
+Businesses, brands, companies, and other private sector entities use Incitement to create, find, and support causes, share their work and progress on sustainability and corporate responsibility, and create content to build community around what they stand for and against.

-Incitement enables the private sector to allocate resources to SDG-priorities globally by providing tools and functionalities that help create more transparency, accountability, and awareness around their corporate giving.
+Incitement enables the private sector to allocate resources to ESG-priorities globally by providing tools and functionalities that help create more transparency, accountability, and awareness around their corporate giving.

-To ensure that organisations listed on Incitement are genuine and not in violation of any laws or human rights, we have created a Pages & Projects Policy, which all organisations on Incitement must follow.
+To ensure that organizations listed on Incitement are genuine and not in violation of any laws or human rights, we have created a Pages & Projects Policy, which all organizations on Incitement must follow.

-Non-profits, NGOs (Non-Governmental Organisations), social enterprises, SPOs (Social Purpose Organisations), and other civil society groups use Incitement to build community around their causes, raise funds, recruit volunteers, and share their social impact with the world.
+Non-profits, NGOs (Non-Governmental Organizations), social enterprises, SPOs (Social Purpose Organizations), and other civil society groups use Incitement to build community around their causes, raise funds, recruit volunteers, and share their social impact with the world.

-Incitement aims to support this group of humanitarian organisations we call ’causes’ in their fundraising, recruitment, project management, impact measurement, and overall efficiency and performance.
+Incitement aims to support this group of humanitarian organizations we call ’causes’ in their fundraising, recruitment, project management, impact measurement, and overall efficiency and performance.

 To ensure that causes listed on Incitement are genuine and not in violation of any laws or human rights, we have created a Pages & Projects Policy, which all causes on Incitement must follow.

-Volunteers use Incitement to find and join causes to support, share knowledge and experiences, and spend time contributing to a positive outcome of projects published by their favourite causes.
+Volunteers use Incitement to find and join causes to support, share knowledge and experiences, and spend time contributing to a positive outcome of projects published by their favorite causes.

 To provide a safe place for volunteers to work with causes on Incitement, we have created a Volunteer Policy which everyone who uses Incitement to volunteer must follow.